onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 ### File

-Open FID...

-:    Display a file dialog in which you can select the unprocessed (FID) NMR data set to open.
-Typically you will select an Agilent ".fid" directory, an Agilent "fid" file, or a Bruker "fid" or "ser" file, or an NMRView (.nv).
-The file will be opened, the first row of raw data displayed, and the Processor window will be opened.

-Open Dataset...

-:    Display a file dialog in which you can select the processed  NMR data set to open.
-At present you can open NMRViewJ (.nv) and Sparky (.ucsf) format files.
-The dataset will be displayed (vector for 1D or contour plot for 2D or higher) in the currently active spectrum window.
-If a dataset is already present it the active window it will be replaced with the new dataset.
+Open...

+:    Display a file dialog in which you can select the NMR dataset to open.
+You can open raw data (FIDs) in Bruker (fid and ser), Varian/Agilent (fid), Nanalysis (.dx), SpinIt (data.dat) and generic JCAMP (.dx) formats.
+You can open processed data in NMRViewJ (.nv), Sparky (.ucsf), Bruker (1r, 2rr...), JCAMP, and SpinIt formats.
+The opened data file will replace the current display.
+If the data is an unprocessed 1D or 2D (FID) file, the Processor pane will open on the right side and a list of processing operations will be generated and applied.

+Recent Files >

+:  A menu of recently opened unprocessed (FID) or processed NMR datasets.
+Selecting an item from the menu will cause it to be opened, and displayed in the active spectrum window.

+Dataset Browser... >

+: Open the Dataset Browser which allows you to browse directories and locate NMR datasets.

+Export Graphics >

+: Export the current spectrum display in SVG, PDF or PNG formats.
+SVG and PDF are vector formats which preserve the full resolution of the graphics.
+PNG files are bitmaps at a fixed resolution.

 Open Dataset (No Display)...

-:    Display a file dialog in which you can select a processed  NMR data set to open.
-The dataset will be opened in NMRFx, but won't be immediately displayed in a spectrum window.
-You can select it for display later from the spectrum attributes window or using the Dataset icon in the toolbar of a spectrum window.

-Recent FIDS >

-:  A menu of recently opened unprocessed (FID) NMR datasets.
-Selecting an item from the menu will cause it to be opened, and displayed in the active spectrum window.

-Recent Datasets>

-:  A menu of recently opened,  processed  NMR datasets.
-Selecting an item from the menu will cause it to be opened, and displayed in the active spectrum window.

-New Window

-:    Create a new spectrum display window.

-New NMRFx Server

-:  Sets up a socket that can listen for commands from other applications.
-Currently this can be done from the CoMD/NMR Dynamics Software.

-Export SVG...

-:    Create an SVG file containing a rendering of the currently active spectrum.
-Note:  at present, only the active spectrum chart in a single window will be exported to the file.
+: Open processed datasets without displaying them in the current window.
+This allows you to use them in non-gui operations, or to have more control over displaying multiple datasets in windows.

 ### Projects

 NMRFx Projects are similar to NMRViewJ projects in that they consist of a main directory and a series of subdirectories.
 Each subdirectory contains data for a particular data type (datasets, peaks, molecules etc.).
-Data is stored in simple text files (rather than the STAR format used in NMRViewJ).
+The primary storage for most information (molecular structure, peak lists, assignments etc.) is a BMRB NMR-STAR format file within the projects **star** subdirectory.
 NMRFx has a built-in copy of Git, a version control system allowing it to keep a history of project changes.

 Open...